-* Mobile aspects of secure computing in general as a basis for trusted use of Cloud-based IS
+- Mobile issues as well as general technical aspects of secure computing as a basis for trusted use of Cloud-based IS (e.g. blockchain technology)

 Furthermore, there is the recently added Industry Case Studies Program (ICSP), in which successful submitters may use OnTheMove as the forum for presenting cutting-edge applications of distributed computing, receiving analysis and critique by the attending scientific community.
 Selection of these short contributions (typically just 4 pages) is principally done on relevance and originality of approach rather than on scientific rigour.